ReefDoctor Research Assistant

 To undertake our marine research surveys all research assistants must be certified to PADI Advanced open water (or equivalent).
 If you have never dived before we will train you from scratch and certify you to PADI Advanced open water in the first couple of weeks of your expedition.

 This programme is also a great way for graduates and undergraduates to gain the essential field based work experiences needed to help further a career in conservation and marine sciences.
-We can also provide the opportunity for BSc and MSc students in the field of environmental sciences and conservation to undertake their own research projects for their thesis (please ask for further details on possible research projects).
+We can also provide the opportunity for BSc and MSc students in the field of biology, ecology, zoology, environmental sciences, conservation etc., to undertake their own research projects for their thesis (please ask for further details on possible research projects).

 Expeditions of 6, 7, 8, 9, 10, 11 or 12 weeks are available.

 Expeditions start every 6 weeks from January to December with spaces available for 4-6 people per expedition month.